 A number of tables list Manning roughness coefficients for different types of man-made and natural channels.
-The table presented by Chow (1959) in his Chapter V is an excellent source.
+The table presented by Chow (1959) in his Chapter 5 is an excellent source.
 Chow points out that these values should be adjusted to reflect local conditions such as channel irregularity, alignment, silting and scouring, obstructions, meandering, suspended material and bed load.
-These and other corrections are discussed in considerable detail in Chow's Chapter V. Supplement B of NRCS National Engineering Handbook Section 5 "Hydraulics" (1956) provides a manual procedure to estimate Manning's n value for stream cross section.
-Other references include Arcement and Schneider (1984), Fasken (1963) and Barnes (1967)
+These and other corrections are discussed in considerable detail in Chow's Chapter 5.
+Supplement B of NRCS National Engineering Handbook Section 5 "Hydraulics" (1956) provides a manual procedure to estimate Manning's n value for stream cross section.
+Other references include Arcement and Schneider (1984), Fasken (1963) and Barnes (1967).

 Still another problem arises when field investigations indicate that the roughness varies significantly from one section of the stream to another.
 In these instances it may be necessary to break the stream into segments and compute the flow time for each.
+In the absence of field investigations, an initial Manning n value of 0.05 should be used for the bankfull cross sections for estimating the time of concentration.